Arch of Septimius Severus: Topography

 Many triumphal arches are in the Sacra Via, which is the triumphal procession inside the Roman Forum.
 This made the arch of Septimius Severus stand out as an independent arch.
 Because of its positioning near the comitium, only people who got around on foot could witness the monument.

 After eight years without a new Imperial commission within the Forum, the Arch of Septimius was erected.
 The arch was a way that the emperor could show his Roman patriotism while also keeping traditions alive.
 Before Septimius’ arch was erected to celebrate his victories, there was a bronze equestrian statue.
 The statue represented his “Pertinax Dream” where he foresaw his rise to the throne.
 His defeat of the Parthians was a way to “legitimize the succession” that helped Rome become a place of peace.
 The arch stands between the Rostra Augusti and the Cuna represent the connection between the Senate and the emperor.

 Damage

 The most damaged area of the arch are the relief panels that are covered with erosion and dark crusting that wears away the brittle surface.
 The hydrocarbonic fumes together with the marble have led to chemical reactions that cause the vulnerable coating to thicken.
 Fire damage is evident on the first greater panel on the left because of the calcine seen on the marble.
 There is also damage on the cornices that project outward and on top of the arch.
 Besides these damaged areas, the arch is in decent condition.
-Skilled masons and architects of the Severan Dynasty are an essential part as to why the monument still stands throughout the wares of time and nature.
+Skilled masons and architects of the Severan Dynasty are an essential part of why the monument still stands throughout the wares of time and nature.